Hockney–Falco thesis: Origins of the thesis and early publications

 Hockney began looking for signs of the use of optical aids in earlier paintings, creating what he called the Great Wall in his studio by organizing images of great naturalistic art by time period, which eventually seemed to display a sudden rise of naturalism around 1420.
 In March 2000, he showed the project to Charles Falco, a condensed matter physicist and an expert in optics.
 Falco became especially intrigued with Husband and Wife by Lorenzo Lotto (circa 1543), of which Hockney had enlarged a section of the pattern on the rug that seems to go out of focus.
-Falco figured that the painting contained sufficient data to allow him to calculate an appoximation of the properties of the lens that would be used for projection, which he considered the "smoking gun" that would provide scientific evidence for the theory.
-Falco also noticed geometric pattern lines at the border of the rug that indicate different vanishing points, and he reasoned that Lotto refocused the lens for different sections of the carpet.
+Falco suggested that the painting contained sufficient data to enable him to estimate the properties of the lens theorized to have been used for projection.
+He considered that such a calculation would provide the "smoking gun" of scientific evidence for the theory.
+Falco also noticed geometric pattern lines at the border of the rug that appear to imply different vanishing points, and he reasoned that this showed that, in addition to using a lens and projection to create this work, Lotto had refocused the lens when painting different sections of the carpet.
 (Hockney 2001, pp. 60, 254–257).

 In July 2000, Falco and Hockney published "Optical Insights into Renaissance Art" in Optics & Photonics News, vol. 11, a detailed analysis of the likely use of concave mirrors in certain Renaissance paintings, particularly the Lotto painting.
 Experiments with a concave mirror (which technically is also a lens) of the calculated properties indeed produced a projected image that was bright and sharp enough to be of use to a painter.
 They also measured the distances between pupils in 12 examples of portraits with a "photographic quality" from between 1450 and 1565 and found that the pictures all had a magnification of ~90%, and the depicted heads and shoulders all stayed within a circumference of 30 to 50 cm, which corresponded with the sizes of sufficiently clear images projected with the mirror lens.